“If you have to forecast, forecast often.”

 There are different models you can use to create sales forecasts.
 This makes consistency important.
 If you choose a different model every time, you can’t get a clear picture.
 It prevents you from standardizing the format you use.
 This puts more and more challenges in front of you, lowering the accuracy of your predictions.
 Choose one and stick to it.

 The process doesn’t need to become overly complicated.
-You can use specialized software (link to your product here) to keep track of your sales data.
+You can use specialized sales forecast software to keep track of your sales data.
 This allows you to follow the day-to-day changes, access historic data, measure sales velocity, manage your pipeline, and more.
 The simpler you keep the process, the more accurate your predictions will be.
 Follow the data.

 Sales is a two-way process.
 Yet, businesses focus only on their side of the fence.
 Sales forecasts are often based only on what sales reps do.
 This doesn’t give you a clear idea, because it misses half of the picture.
 Considering and understanding buyer behavior is a great practice for improving forecast accuracy.